nkcr/sharepoint-rest-upload/README.md

 ### Limitations

-This script uses batch upload and has the only limitation of 30 mimutes per upload.
+This script uses batch upload and has the only limitation of 30 minutes per upload.